BaSuZ/Code_Challenges/README.md

 are templates.

-PS: I use this repository to learn and practice on gitgub, you are free to check out the exercises to practice or see their resolution.
+PS: I use this repository to learn and practice on gitgub, you are free to check out the exercises to practice or see their resolution. :p